 If you're like most of us, you enter your house through your garage and possibly even take your shoes off and leave them next to the door on the way in.
 One or two pairs of shoes quickly become a pile of shoes that you're tripping over.
-This is a pretty common storage issue we come across when we are putting a garage organization plan together with our clients.
+This is a pretty common storage issue and it could be difficult to form a garage organization plan.
 We've pulled together some of our favorite ways to keep the shoe mess under control.

 PVC Is Inexpensive and Easy

-PVC Pipe is easy to find at your local hardware store and they're usually happy to make cuts for you making this an easy DIY project. iondecoration.com took the extra step and made this project decorative but it's not necessary for it to be functional.
+PVC Pipe is easy to find at your local hardware store and they're usually happy to make cuts for you making this an easy DIY project.
+Beth, the blogger behind Home Stories A to Z, took the extra step and made this project decorative but it's not necessary for it to be functional.
 The only thing this system is lacking is a place for boots.
 Still great if you're looking for a spot to keep the shoes you use for yard work, golfing, or sports out of your way.

 Wire Shelving for Open and Visible Storage

-Maybe you like the idea of things off the floor and want to see all of your shoes, wire shelving is a great option if that's your preference.
-Easy to install, completely adjustable for boots, flats, kids' sizes, etc. and affordable.
-You can find this Rubbermaid system at Lowe's or directly through Rubbermaid.com.
+Maybe you like the idea of things off the floor and want to see all of your shoes, wire shelving is a great option if that's your preference. it is easy to install, completely adjustable for boots, flats, kids' sizes, etc. and affordable.
+Many home improvement stores, like Lowes, sell these types of wire storage racks to organize your shoes.

 Lockers for a Refined Look

-Does your family have more than shoes that litter your entry way?
+Does your family have more than shoes that litter your entryway?
 Or maybe you're looking for something a little more refined and defined?
 A locker or cubby system might be the right fit for your family.
 You can purchase a DIY kit or have a pro come out and build a custom system for you.
-This system was a custom DIY project by Dixie Delights, but kits can be found at places like Organized Living, and Wayfair.com.Continue to 5 of 7 below.
+This system was a custom DIY project by Dixie Delights, but kits can be found at places like Organized Living, and Wayfair.Continue to 5 of 6 below.

 Repurpose a Bookshelf or Crates

-A great way to reuse an old bookshelf that has found it's way to the basement or garage is to turn it into something a little more functional like this IKEA Share Space Pick of the Week or blogger, Cassiefairy's Superstar Shoe Storage post.
+A great way to reuse an old bookshelf that has found its way to the basement or garage is to turn it into something a little more functional like blogger, Cassiefairy's Superstar Shoe Storage post.
 Wooden crates are another great item to repurpose.
-They're definitely durable enough to withstand garage climate changes, they're interchangeable, and decorative.
+They're definitely durable enough to withstand garage climate changes, they're interchangeable and decorative.

 Find a Corner